rahulroy0090/Redmine/document.md

-# How to create Ticket/Resolved/Closed in redmine?
+## How to Create/Resolved/Closed tickets in redmine?

 ### First step:

-Enter the IP address in the URL: http://143.244.128.161:3000/
+Enter the IP address in the URL: http://pems.keenable.io:3000/

 Then redired on redmine login page.